Nationwide search for three suspects in kidnap and rape of 2 Ohio teens

 Police said that Adiel had a permanent resident card out of Florida that listed his age as 19 — but the card was fraudulent.

-The investigation began on June 28, police said, noting that they were assuming that all the suspects in the case were in the United States without authorization, even though that detail has not been confirmed.
+The investigation began on June 28, police said.
+Police said that they were assuming that all the suspects in the case were in the United States without authorization.

+Bowling Green police said in an updated statement Tuesday that two women were seen with Contreras on June 30 at a Walmart in Holland, Ohio, west of Toledo, and that the women are believed to have given Contreras a ride.
+Police were asking for help identifying the women.